What is conformity?

 Conformity can come in useful when we are in unfamiliar surroundings or activities.
 I'm sure you can think of an example when you have taken part in an activity such as dancing and you didn't know what kind of dancing to do, so what did you do?
 You mimicked the people around you and danced like them to avoid embarrassment.
 Everyone has done it in some way or another throughout their life but it really is handy in the right situations.

-These are some good arguments in favour of conformity, but it can be a double-edged sword, just look how it can be used in comedy from the video below:
+These are some good arguments in favour of conformity, but it can be a double-edged sword.

-Maybe not, in modern times many people tend to conform to fads for a time, then they completely forget about it and move onto another fad.
+In modern times many people tend to conform to fads for a time, then they completely forget about it and move on to another fad.
 This is seen on the internet constantly.
 An example of this would be the Harlem Shake video crazy circa 2013.

 It became the norm for the German soldiers to "Just follow orders", they conformed to the pressure of doing what they were told to do -which may be more obedience than conformity.